Farming is everyone's business! The below facts try to prove this bold statement:

-Therefore, agriculture finance is a significant part of the finance sector.
-Farmers and agro-enterprises need loans, insurance, leasing and many other financial services to do well.
-Financial institutions seek qualified employees who understand the financial needs of farmers and agribusinesses, the dynamics of the agricultural sector and the role of finance in agricultural value chains.
+Improved access to finance plays a significant role in the transformation of the food and agriculture sector.
+Farmers and agribusinesses need loans, insurance, leasing, and many other financial services to become more sustainable.
+Financial institutions seek qualified employees who understand the financial needs and dynamics in agricultural value chains.

 What Do We Offer?

-Final exam fee: An additional final exam fee will be charged for the second and third final exam attempt.
+Final exam fee: An additional final exam fee will be charged for the second and third final exam attempts.

 Payment in instalments is not possible.